-REORGANIZATION--Through the corporate reorganization completed on November 25, 1996, West TeleServices Corporation became the parent company for WTC, WTCO and WIC and indirectly for IBS and WICI.
+Reorganization--Through the corporate reorganization completed on November 25, 1996, West TeleServices Corporation became the parent company for WTC, WTCO and WIC and indirectly for IBS and WICI.
 These five corporations were previously under common control and management.
-The corporations entered into a reorganization with the Company whereby each of the stockholders of WTC, WTCO and WIC exchanged their respective capital stock for 56,775,000 shares of common stock of the Company and each of the stockholders of IBS and WICI transferred their respective capital stock to WIC for nominal consideration.
+The corporations entered into a reorganization agreement with the Company whereby each of the stockholders of WTC, WTCO and WIC exchanged their respective capital stock for 56,775,000 shares of common stock of the Company and each of the stockholders of IBS and WICI transferred their respective capital stock to WIC for nominal consideration.

-BASIS OF CONSOLIDATION--The consolidated financial statements include the accounts of the Company and its subsidiaries.
+Basis of Consolidation--The consolidated financial statements include the accounts of the Company and its subsidiaries.
 All material intercompany transactions and balances have been eliminated in the consolidated financial statements.

-USE OF ESTIMATES--The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Use of Estimates--The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-REVENUE RECOGNITION--Inbound revenue is recognized at the time calls are answered by a telemarketing representative based on the number of calls and/or minutes received and processed on behalf of clients.
+Revenue Recognition--Inbound revenue is recognized at the time calls are answered by a telemarketing representative based on the number of calls and/or minutes received and processed on behalf of clients.
 Interactive revenue is recognized at the time calls are received or sent by automated voice response units and is billed based on call duration.
 Outbound revenue is recognized on an hourly rate basis at the time the telemarketing representatives place calls to consumers on behalf of its clients.
 The customer is obligated to pay for these services when these activities have been performed.
+Both Inbound and Outbound also generate revenue by providing assistance to their clients in the design and programming of customized applications which are generally recognized on a hourly basis at the time the services are provided.

+Years Ended December 31, 1998, 1997 and 1996 (Dollars in Thousands Except Per Share Amounts)

-YEARS ENDED DECEMBER 31, 1997, 1996 AND 1995 (DOLLARS IN THOUSANDS EXCEPT PER SHARE AMOUNTS) COST OF SERVICES--Cost of services includes labor, telephone and other expense directly related to teleservices activities.
+Cost of Services--Cost of services includes labor, telephone and other expense directly related to teleservices activities.